 Skip to main content

-The Sarnia Area Environmental Health Project (SAEHP) aims to help address concerns of Sarnia area communities about air pollution and other environmental stressors from local industries in the area.
-The project will help enhance understanding of the links between the environment and health in the community, with a focus on assessing exposures to chemicals in air.
+The Sarnia Area Environmental Health Project (SAEHP) was launched in 2020 by the Ministry of the Environment, Conservation and Parks (MECP) to help address concerns of Sarnia area communities about air pollution and other environmental stressors from local industries in the area.
+The project helped to enhance understanding of the links between the environment and health in the community, with a focus on assessing exposures to chemicals in air.

-The ministry has formed a multi-stakeholder Advisory Committee to share information and informed perspectives and advice during the project.
-The Advisory Committee includes representatives from provincial, municipal and federal governments, First Nations, health agencies, community groups, industry and environmental groups.
+To help guide the work of the project, the MECP formed a multi-stakeholder Advisory Committee to share information, perspectives and advice during the project.
+The Advisory Committee included representatives from provincial, municipal and federal governments, First Nations, health agencies, community groups, industry and environmental groups.

 History of the SAEHP diagram